Skip to main content

 Starting the development database

-Navigate to the backend workspace root and run the following command to start the service in the background:
+Navigate to the db-package root and run the following command to start the service in the background:

 docker compose up -d